Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Discussions

-Side-channel attacks can be mitigated either through code-level constant-time rewrites, which involve removing secret-dependent branches and equalizing memory accesses, or by removing the cache channel, for example, via partitioning or flushing during context switches.
-Implementations that deploy appropriate mitigations, such as cache isolation or partitioning or flushes, would not be vulnerable under our model.
-Our toolchain is capable of analyzing the soundness of code-level mitigations: we re-extract the binary and execute \DeepSec equivalence under $ \ctobsmodel $ and subsequently $ \specobsmodel $.
-However, our current toolchain is unable to verify fence-based mitigations or hardware and operating system defenses, as this would necessitate extending the existing semantics and observation models.
+\paragraph{\bf Mitigation against side-channel attacks} Side-channel risks can be reduced either by constant-time rewrites (eliminating secret-dependent branches and memory access patterns) or by removing the cache channel (e.g., isolation/partitioning or cache flushes).
+Implementations with effective isolation, partitioning, or flushing are not vulnerable under our observation-based model.
+Our toolchain can validate \emph{code-level} mitigations by re-extracting the binary and re-running \DeepSec equivalence under $\ctobsmodel$ and then $\specobsmodel$.
+However, we cannot currently verify fence-based mitigations or hardware/OS defenses; doing so would require extending the underlying semantics and observation models.